Need A Sustainable Way To Dispose Of Food Scraps? Read On For The Best Countertop Composters For Small Kitchens

 If indoor composting sounds appealing, then you should definitely give it a try!
 You’ll feel great about recycling organic matter and turning it into something purposeful.

-Below are a few excellent kitchen countertop compost bins to get you inspired.
+Below are a few excellent kitchen countertop compost bins to get you started.
 They all come with tight seals and charcoal filters to trap odor, so no need to worry about attracting flies.